Léo de Deus: Football career

 Léo de Deus was born in Belo Horizonte, Minas Gerais.

 In 2002, he moved to Borussia Dortmund in Germany, on loan from Clube Atlético Mineiro.
 He spent the vast majority of his two-season spell with the B-team, scoring the first of his two Bundesliga goals on 15 March 2003 against Hannover 96 after only three minutes on the pitch (2–0 home win); ten of his 12 league appearances were made as a substitute – in a rare start, on 12 November 2002, he played 80 minutes in a 0–1 away loss against AJ Auxerre for the campaign's UEFA Champions League, his first and only game in the competition.

 Léo de Deus then spent two seasons in Denmark with SønderjyskE Fodbold, the first still owned by Atlético.
 He eventually retired from football in 2010 at the age of 33, after spells with Brazilian amateur clubs.

 Personal life

-Léo de Deus's younger brothers, Dedé and Cacá, were also footballers.
+Léo de Deus's younger brothers, Dedê and Cacá, were also footballers.
 They too had spells in German football, and he coincided with the former at Borussia during his stint.